This post may include affiliate links. Thank you for your support.

 - Soy Sauce: Tamari or coconut aminos would work as well.

-- Veggies: I added shredded carrot, radish slices, and arugula to my salmon with soba noodles bowl, but feel free to try different combinations.
-Arugula can be quite bitter, so you may enjoy spinach instead.
+- Veggies: I typically add shredded carrot, radish slices, and arugula to my salmon with soba noodles bowls.
+However, arugula can be quite bitter, so you may enjoy spinach instead.
+And I love serving Asian style brussel sprouts as a side here.

 - Combine poaching liquid: In a large deep skillet or shallot pow, combine the water, garlic, ginger, and scallions (light parts only).
 Bring to a boil and immediately reduce the heat to maintain a gentle simmer.
 Simmer for 10 minutes.